 You could circumvent this risk by spending time and effort in the quality of your brief and transactions but it’s never the same.
 An external agency may know SEO better but will never understand the brand better than an employee.
 The tradeoff is real!

 Agency bias in progress updates

 Or what I like to call the “ The agency dilemma”.
 Agencies work on a retainer.
 This means that they NEED to show progress month on month regardless of the very real constraints posed by the algorithmic updates, competitive spends, last minute keyword modifications or delayed approvals.
 At the very least, they have to package and sell the information as a win.
 This often translates to short term hacks, misinformation and in cases, damage to long term SEO prospects.

 There is no real workaround to this except being conscious and aware of the nature of the partnership and the underlying risks.
 There is no motivation for an agency to hurt a brand unless it is to protect one’s own.
 Be cognizant of that reality and tread accordingly.

 So while you can outsource your security, your payrolls and definitely your catering, agencies are not always the best solution for achieving SEO success.

-Even as evaluate the weightage of factors in your unique scenario, I would suggest the below regardless of your final choice.
+Even as evaluate the factors in your unique scenario, I would suggest the below regardless of your final choice.